History of Fine Gael: Rise in opinion polls

-In 2010, opinion polls had Labour ahead of Fine Gael with Fianna Fáil's collapse in the votes not transferring to Fine Gael.
-Deputy Leader Richard Bruton along with nine of the Fine Gael Front Bench challenged Enda Kenny for the leadership.
-In a bitter battle, Enda Kenny won the confidence vote of the party and set about healing the wounds.
-He reappointed Richard Bruton to the Front Bench along with bringing Michael Noonan back into the Front Bench as Spokesman on Finance.
-The arrival of the IMF to bail out the country's finances in November of that year saw Fianna Fáil implode.
+2011 general election, Government formation

 Fine Gael, with strong performances from Noonan and his team of deputies, saw Fine Gael support rise heading into the general election which was called in February 2011.
 Many believed Enda Kenny had a terrific campaign and the question was now whether Fine Gael could get an overall majority.
 When the votes were counted Fine Gael fell short with an historic seat total of 76 seats and 36.1% of the vote, becoming the largest party in the Dáil for the first time.
 The Fianna Fáil vote collapsed to 17.4% and 20 seats in the Dáil, compared to 41.6% and 77 seats at the previous general election.
 A new government was formed with the Labour Party under the leadership of Enda Kenny as Taoiseach.
 He had led the party from the abyss to the greatest victory in their history and now had the largest party in the state.

+2013 party expulsion crisis

 In July 2013 five TDs (Lucinda Creighton, Terence Flanagan, Peter Mathews, Billy Timmins and Brian Walsh) and two senators (Paul Bradford and Fidelma Healy Eames) were expelled from the Fine Gael parliamentary party for opposing the Fine Gael–Labour Party coalition's Protection of Life During Pregnancy Act 2013.
 In September 2013 they founded the Reform Alliance along with Denis Naughten, another Fine Gael TD who had been expelled for opposing the 2011 budget's downgrade of Roscommon County Hospital.
 Brian Walsh declined to join the bloc.
 Creighton had the highest profile of the founders, having been Minister of State for European Affairs prior to her expulsion.
 She denied being the leader of the new group.